dougtoppin/presentation-splunk-docker/PITCHME.md

 * Overview
 * What is Docker?
-* What kind of data is produced by Docker?
+* Data Produced by Docker
 * Challenges in collecting data from Docker

 ---